jeffreywallphd/AutoProphet/README.md

    You will need to rename a folder that is used to store configuration information.
 The OpenFinAL project is designed to be configurable.
 For example, you can choose different data providers for stock price and volume data, SEC financial statements, financial news, etc.

-      * In the auto-prophet folder, locate the folder named: config_DEFAULT
+      * In the OpenFinAL folder, locate the folder named: config_DEFAULT
       * rename the folder to: config
       * Once the folder is renamed, ensure that the folder contains a file named: **default.json**.
 This file will store information about which data sources to use.
       * Open the default.json file and ensure that it contains information that looks something like this: